dolphindb/Tutorials_EN/DolphinDB_Programming_Guide.md

 * DolphinDB designs 2 ways of nonsynchronous table joins: asof join and window join.

 The following example calculates the average salary of a group of people for 3 months before a certain point in time with function `wj`.
-For more details about function `wj`, please refer to [User Manual, Chapter 8](http://www.dolphindb.com/help/)
+For more details about function `wj`, please refer to [User Manual Chapter 8](http://www.dolphindb.com/help/).

 ```TXT
 p = table(1 2 3 as id, 2018.06M 2018.07M 2018.07M as month)